Please be patient while the images are loading - it is worth the wait ...

 66. Seasonal design with a festive theme, featuring hand-painted holly leaves & berries on a dark, fading to light, olive green background.
 8" tall.

 67. Wedgwood Jasperware, pale blue, 5.5" tall.
 White bas-relief of trees and classical Greek figures.
-Single impressed letter "B" on the base, c1820.
+Single impressed letter "B" on the base dates it to 1873.
 One of a pair.

 68. Reverse view of 67.